-- WG1 conducted project registration of the total running resistance force verification method in a chassis dynamometer as a new TR for a stable, easy-to-use test method (ISO/TR 5262). - WG1 is conducting a review of the VT-SHED method used in four wheeled vehicles, etc. as the measurement method for evaporative emissions (ISO 21755-3) and plans to reach a decision on NP - proposal necessity in 2022. - The WG01 international meeting, following WG Consultation, approved the additions of the emissions test method using the SSVtype CVS and the NMHC measuring method using a CH4 meter in revisions to ISO 6460-1 (Measurement method for gaseous exhaust emissions and fuel consumption).
+- WG1 promoted a TR project for a stable, easy-to-use test method in total running resistance force verification of a chassis dynamometer that uses electric inertia, and this project reached the DTR stage (ISO/TR 5262). - WG1 is conducting a review of the VT-SHED method used in four wheeled vehicles, etc. as the measurement method for evaporative emissions (ISO 21755-3) and reached an agreement on submitting an NP proposal at the WG01 international meeting in 2022. - The WG added emissions test methods using the SSV-type CVS and the NMHC measuring method using a CH4 meter in revisions to ISO 6460-1 (Measurement method for gaseous exhaust emissions and fuel consumption). - It decided to add the fuel unit (L/100km) and revise the equation in revisions to ISO 6460-3 (Measurement method for gaseous exhaust emissions and fuel consumption volume) and agreed to proceed to the IS stage.